-Within our conservation area close up unobtrusive viewing from beach locations and strategically placed observation hides is guaranteed.
-Most days Albatross are seen flying at Taiaroa headland, with a greater opportunity from our conservation area strategic observation point to see many other pelagic sea bird species flying close, including numerous petrel and shearwater species, and up to five other Albatross species are regularly seen and identified.
+Within a yellow-eyed penguin conservation area close unobtrusive viewing from beach locations and strategically placed observation hides is provided.
+Most days Albatross are seen flying at Taiaroa headland, and many other pelagic sea bird species flying close, including numerous petrel and shearwater species, and up to five other Albatross species are regularly seen and identified.

 Summer 6-6.5 hours Winter 5-5.5 hours

 1 November – 15 September (Not available 25 and 31 December)